LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Introduction

-The major challenges for \sysname is how to learn the centroids for minimum accuracy loss.
-MADDNESS~\cite{MMWM} initiates the works towards learning centroids for matrix multiplication (MM), leveraging the technique of Product Quantization (PQ).
+\textsc{Maddness}~\cite{MMWM} initiates the centroid learning for matrix multiplication (MM), leveraging the technique of Product Quantization (PQ).
 PQ is an effective vector quantization algorithm widely used for dataset compression~\cite{jegou2010product,GuoKCS15}.
-It clusters the vectors in the dataset, and learns the centroids to represent vectors in each cluster.
-By using PQ, MADDNESS learns the centroids from the training dataset, and precomputes the MM results for the centroids, as the approximation for future input matrices.
+It compresses the dataset by clustering the vectors in the dataset first, and then learning the centroids to represent vectors in each cluster.
+By using PQ, \textsc{Maddness} learns the centroids from the training dataset for a single-operator image classifier, and precomputes the MM results for the centroids, as the approximation for future input matrices.

-However, as we will show in the paper, directly applying MADDNESS to the computation layers of a DNN model results in poor accuracy (80\% accuracy drops for CIFAR-10).
+However, as we will show in the paper, directly applying \textsc{Maddness} to the computation operators of a DNN model results in poor accuracy (80\% accuracy drops for CIFAR-10).
 A similar conclusion is also from McCarter \etal~\cite{McCarter2022}.

-Inspired by this, we first analyze and expose the key factor for DNN centroid learning compared to a MM.
-We find the main reason for the poor result of MADDNESS for DNN is that the different optimization goal of centroid learning for PQ and DNN.
-The goal of PQ is to learn the centroids that can minimize the total error/distance between centroids and vectors, while the goal of DNN is to minimize the final loss function.
-Without considering the loss function, errors introduced by centroids in MADDNESS are accumulated layer by layer, resulting in poor accuracy.
+We first analyze the issue and expose the main reason for the poor result is \emph{the different optimization goal of centroid learning for PQ and DNNs.} The goal of PQ is to learn the centroids that can minimize the total error/distance between centroids and vectors, while the goal of DNNs is to minimize the final loss function.
+The two goals have no direct relationship.
+Without considering the loss function, errors introduced by centroids in \textsc{Maddness} are accumulated layer by layer, resulting in poor accuracy, making the resulting DNN model unreliable and undeployable in real-world applications.

-Therefore, the key for DNN centroid learning is to pass the model loss to each layer through backpropagation and iteratively adjust the centroids by the gradients to minimize the loss.
-However, it is not possible for PQ since the function to encode a vector to the closest centroid e.g., \verb|argmin| or hashing in MADDNESS, is not differentiable.
+Therefore, we identify the key factor for DNN centroid learning is to \emph{pass the model loss to each operator through backpropagation}, and iteratively adjust the centroids by the gradients to minimize the model loss.
+However, the challenge is that currently it is not possible to learn centroids through backpropogation, since encoding a vector to the closest centroid e.g., \verb|argmin| or hashing in \textsc{Maddness}, is not differentiable, and thus the gradients cannot be calculated.